example42/puppet-architectures/README.md

     vagrant help

+## Understanding Vagrant and the directory layout

+The most important contents of this repository are:

+    Puppetfile    # The configuration file for librarian-puppet and r10k.
+                  # It contains the list of modules to install in the modules/ dir

+    Vagrantfile   # The Vagrant configuration file.
+Check below for more info on how to customize it.

+    architectures # A directory that contains different sample Puppet architectures

+    bin          # Directory with scripts used by Vagrant during provisioning and other tools

+    hiera-vagrant.yaml # The Hiera file used by Vagrant during Puppet provisioning in apply mode.
+                       # This is a link created by the parc script that points to -> architectures/$linked_architecture/hiera-vagrant.yaml

+    hiera.yaml         # The Hiera file supposed to be used on the Puppet Master, when provisioning in agent mode.
+                       # This is a link created by the parc script that points to -> architectures/$linked_architecture/hiera.yaml

+    hieradata    # The directory that contains Hiera's data, organized following
+                 # Also this is a link to -> architectures/$linked_architecture/hieradata

+    keys         # Directory that contains the hiera-eyaml keys to encrypt data.

+    manifests    # Directory that contains the manifests used by Vagrant
+                 # Link to -> architectures/$linked_architecture/manifests

+    modules      # Directory that contains the public shared modules.
+As installed by librarian-puppet or r10k

+    site         # Directory that contains custom, site modules.
+                 # Link to  -> architectures/$linked_architecture/site

+    parc         # Simple script that quickly links a new architecture, changing links in the main directory.

+    r10k.yaml    # Sample configuration file for r10k

+    samples      # Directory containing various sample files.
+Such as manifests to test the future parser.

 ## Customizing the Vagrantfile

 The Vagrantfile provided in this repository can be customized in various ways.

 Open it and check is contents.
 At its beginning you can set:

 The default OS to use on your VMs.
 You can choose any name form the 'boxes' list you see later in the Vagrantfile (Note: Tests were done mostly with Centos6_64 and Ubuntu1204_64: